 Added by HispanicPro on January 11, 2014 at 10:13pm — No Comments

 When I first moved to Houston in 1981, it was pretty much a good ol' boy town.
 But about a year later, Kathy Whitmire was elected mayor — and the city has never been the same since.
 Now, in 2012, Houston again has a female mayor and a deep bench of women leaders in almost every area of city life.
-Even though…Continue
+Even though few Houston women are ranked among the city's highest paid…Continue

 Added by HispanicPro on January 11, 2014 at 10:12pm — No Comments

 When you’re on the hunt for a new job, I’d argue that having an optimized LinkedIn profile should be one of your top priorities.
 Most of the other social networks – Twitter, Facebook, Pinterest, etc. – pale in comparison when it comes to your job search opportunities.
-Here are some simple ways to optimize…Continue
+Here are some simple ways to optimize your LinkedIn profile for optimal job search…Continue

 Added by HispanicPro on January 9, 2014 at 12:07pm — No Comments